openwallet-foundation-labs/learner-credential-wallet/README.md

   * Note: You might need to hit the play button in Android Studio for it to fully register which device to set to be used from the command line.
 3) In another terminal yarn `yarn ios`

-### Environment
+## Environment

 This project uses **TypeScript and React Native with [Expo](https://docs.expo.dev/)**.
 It would be best to use an editor that can hook into the TypeScript language server (VSCode does this with Intellisense, Vim does it with CoC).
 We also use eslint to catch common mistakes and formatting errors.
 Most editors should support dynamic linting support while editing.
 If your editor does not, you can manually lint by running `npm run lint` in the project root.

 This project also uses **environment variables**, which are loaded and used in `app.config.js`.
 These values can be overridden, but development values should not be committed to the repository.

-### Project Structure
+## Project Structure

 ```
 ├── app
 │   ├── assets ← Image assets
 │   ├── components ← React components
 │   ├── hooks ← This is where custom hooks are defined (usually wraps lib methods)
+│   ├── init ← Logger and registry setup
 │   ├── lib ← Location for utility methods
 │   ├── mock ← Location for mock data, usually used for testing
 │   ├── model ← Database access objects and connections